 2. Getting More for Your Money

-3. Making Sure Things Actually Work
+3. Making Sure Things Work

-Picking sprinkler locations is one of the most important parts of mapping.
+Picking sprinkler locations is one of the most essential parts of mapping.
 Many experts (including our specialists at ABC) recommend that each sprinkler’s output area should overlap that of its neighbor by around 50%.
 This ensures that your watering efforts result in even growth.

 4. Avoiding Other Installations